 I am a socio-cultural anthropologist who works in North West Africa and Southern Europe.
 Based on long-term ethnographic research in Sahrawi refugee camps located in Southern Algeria, my work examines the social regeneration of the political struggle for the decolonisation of Western Sahara.
 Under the leadership of the Polisario Front, the Sahrawi movement for national liberation has retained longstanding nomadic practices and values that provide it a capillary quality.
 With a focus on women and youth, I examine every day of forms of political labor that sustain and regenerate the Polisario Front’s anti-colonial movement in the diaspora, through practices of mobility and within the sovereign spaces of other nation-states.

-Supported by a Wenner-Gren post-doctoral research grant, my current ethnographic research studies the regeneration of a Sahrawi revolutionary nationalism through the lens of intimate Spanish-Sahrawi relations that are enabling a growing Sahrawi migration to Spain.
+My current ethnographic research studies the regeneration of a Sahrawi revolutionary nationalism through the lens of intimate Spanish-Sahrawi relations that are enabling a growing Sahrawi migration to Spain.
 This research ethnographically explores how a Spanish movement of solidarity with the Sahrawi anti-colonial struggle sediments out of the colonial history between Spain and the Western Sahara and produces a trans-political space that is implicated in the regeneration of a Sahrawi revolutionary nationalism across a transnational field.

 I supervise students seeking to study questions of forced displacement, decolonization, transnational feminism, or who are exploring the relationship between social movements and the production of popular sovereignties and anti-imperialist solidarities more broadly.